thangabalaji1/seamless-m4t-v2-large/README.md

 - 💬 96 Languages for text input/output.
 - 🔊 35 languages for speech output.

-🌟 We are releasing SemalessM4T v2, an updated version with our novel *UnitY2* architecture.
+🌟 We are releasing SeamlessM4T v2, an updated version with our novel *UnitY2* architecture.
 This new model improves over SeamlessM4T v1 in quality as well as inference speed in speech generation tasks.

 The v2 version of SeamlessM4T is a multitask adaptation of our novel *UnitY2* architecture.
 *Unity2* with its hierarchical character-to-unit upsampling and non-autoregressive text-to-unit decoding considerably improves over SeamlessM4T v1 in quality and inference speed.

+**SeamlessM4T v2 is also supported by 🤗 Transformers, more on it [in the dedicated section below](#transformers-usage).**

 ![SeamlessM4T architectures](seamlessm4t_arch.svg)